b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 - The `info` package supports features such as hyperlinks, full-text search, index, and linear browsing, which the `man` package does not.
 - apropos...
+- The `tldr` GitHub project is an excellent resource, and I recommend installing and utilising it.
+  Unlike, traditional GNU ManPages and the newer GNU InfoPages which are generally pith and terse, and rather esoteric, even incomprehensible as-standard for the novice; the `tldr` project, seeks to unpack them, documenting practical use-cases of command switches and arguments, fleshing-them-out with examples.
+This is profoundly useful for nascent command-line users and novice scriptors.
+There are a number of ways to install `tldr`, and I have not mentioned all of them.
+I initially had issues with the Python `pip` installation within Termux, as it rendered illegibly.
+I found out that the `node` installation is favoured over `pip`, as it is more frequently maintained.
+So, I uninstalled the `pip` `tldr` install.
+I then endeavoured to install it with `node`, and there were package dependency issues, as the Termux repositories were not up-to-date.
+I then endeavoured to build, compile and install the bleeding-edge from binaries, but no cigar.
+I am still a novice at this.
+I parked the matter.
+Circa three (3) weeks later, `node` was updated, and the installation proceeded flawlessly.
+Sometimes, on *NIX, things just take time and require patience.
+I document this personal experience, as a case-study, as I feel it is of relevance.
+Moreover, I am not finding fault with the selfless Termux repository package maintainers, but outlining that this work is a roadmap to upskill both my own ability to usefully assist with repository package maintenance on-way to package porting into official repositories, but Al's to leave a '[Hansel and Gretel](https://en.m.wikipedia.org/wiki/Hansel_and_Gretel)', "bread-crumb" path, for others to usefully traverse.
+- Another magnificent resource, is: https://manned.org/ (accessed: Wednesday, February 28, 2024).
+  Though, this online project archive, does not yet contain Termux ManPages and InfoPages, I anticipate it will in future.
+Regardless, not only does this project make a vast number of ManPages and InfoPages of various GNU/Linux distributions easily available and discoverable online, but it also includes a vast wealth of specific versions of historical pages of various distribution releases.
+So, historical developments may be discerned.

 You can access the man pages by typing `man` followed by the name of the program or command, and the `info` pages by typing `info` followed by the name of the program or command.
 You can also use the `--help` option to get a brief summary of the usage and options of many packages, programs or commands.